MoebiusThrip/historian/README.md

 Entanglement is often portrayed in a one to one light, as if every particle that is a member of an entangled pair instantly knows about the other once measurement takes place.
 However, to the best of my knowledge, the experimental and theoretical predictions are much more modest, merely a better than chance correlation.

 The conceptual model proposed here allows for enhanced correlations due to the induced clustering around integer units of action.
 Two photons created from one event, for instance, are phase correlated.
 They have their starting points at the same location, and on average both will move in 1 h units.
 Thus, they maintain correlated probability distributions without needing to communicate.
+It is really a matter of the law of averages.
+Any particular measurement has a fairly wide range of possible values, but as an accumulation there is a stable and unshakable correlation at 1 unit intervals.
-The assumption is that other particle properties could also be jostled around, yet maintain the correlation as well.

-Any particular measurement is chancy and uncertain, but the average over many measurement is well defined and correlated.
+The assumption here is that other particle properties are also jostled about on average in 1 unit hits as well.
+Any particular measurement is chancy and uncertain, but the average over many measurements is well defined and correlated across vast distances if no other interactions take place.

+The actual nature of this Brownian Motion is of course uncertain.
+But the point is that particles need do no such thing as go everywhere all at once in order to act as if they do.
+There is a temptation to call this Bohmian Motion, as really it is pilot wave theory with no actual pilot required.

 #### But what about the Uncertainty Principle?

 In this model, the uncertainty principle is not so abstract, but a direct consequence of constant jostling.
-A particle has an exact location and momentum at any time, but part of this momentum is due to the extra, unknown input from Brownian motion.
+A particle has an exact location and momentum at any time, but part of this momentum is due to the extra, unknown input from Bohmian motion.
 Several measurements must be taken to pin down the actual momentum.
 But of course, this blows the position measurements.

+The point is that the particles are allowed to act as if they have hidden variables.
+The hidden variables, however, are stored in the vacuum itself and not on the particle.
+The vacuum provides localized kicks that need no communication with each other for long range effects.
+They must simply all act according to the same probability distribution.

+It is noteworthy that Brownian motion was an inspiration for Feynman's sum over all histories to begin with.
+It is also noteworthy that the Schroedinger Equation itself is really a dffusion equation, with a periodic twist granted by the imaginary i.

 #### But what about the measurement paradox?

 In this model, there is no measurement paradox, because the particle has a definite though chaotic history.
 The wave function has no physical reality, and only represents a histogram.
 Wave function collapse is no more physical then rolling a pair of dice while considering all possible outcomes.
 Before the dice land, the histogram is the best basis for predicting the results.
 But physically it is still particular dice in particular orientations the entire time.
 The results appear to be guided by the histogram because after many rolls they will indeed do so.
 But nobody would argue that before the dice landed they were just a histogram.

+Wave particle duality as well is resolved because the particle is always a particle.
+Note that this says nothing about the true structure of particle, as this might very well be a wave like disturbance in a field, or something altogether different.
+But conceptually, jittery but well defined particle paths are sufficient for counter intuitive effects.

 #### But what about the observer effect?

 Of course, the double slit experiment encompasses more than just interference patterns.
 The interference goes away upon placing a detector at one slit.
+The eraser puts it back.

-But no detection occurs without interaction, likely with some exchange of momentum or subtle reflection.
-Despite phase being a quantum property, the quantum level jostling makes no change to the phase on averaage.
+But no detection occurs without interaction, likely with some exchange of momentum or subtle but non integer addition to the path.
+Despite phase being a quantum property, the quantum level jostling makes no change to the phase on average.
 It is only classical motion that actually changes the phase.
-Think of the wave function for a bound state, such as the Hydrogen atom.
+Think of the wave function for a bound state, such as the hydrogen atom.
 The phase only changes in the classical region around the nucleus where the kinetic energy is positive.
 Far from the nucleus, the kinetic energy is negative, and the wave function is an ordinary decaying exponential.

 Therefore, a classical interaction at the slit can disrupt the phase relationships, smearing out the interference.
 This is why there are weak measurements that disturb the interference pattern less and strong measurements that disturb the pattern more.
-Upcoming simulations are planned to test this effect.
+Upcoming simulations are planned to test this effect and others.

 ### References